xiuql/BDSIM4CEPC/manual/source/installation.rst

   -- Build files have been written to: /Users/nevay/physics/reps/bdsim-test2

 CMake will search your system for the required dependencies.
 In the above example, this proceeded without any errors.
-In the case where a required dependecy cannot be found, an error will be shown and CMake will stop.
+In the case where a required dependency cannot be found, an error will be shown and CMake will stop.
 Please see `Configuring the BDSIM Build with CMake`_ for further details on how to fix this and further configure the BDSIM installation.